ObserveRTC/schemas/npm-samples-lib/README.md

-powerEfficientEncoder | Indicates whether the encoder is power efficient. active | Indicates whether this stream is actively sending data. scalabilityMode | The scalability mode of the encoder used for this stream. appData | Additional information attached to this stats.
+powerEfficientEncoder | Indicates whether the encoder is power efficient. active | Indicates whether this stream is actively sending data. scalabilityMode | The scalability mode of the encoder used for this stream. qualityLimitationDurations | The duration of quality limitation reasons categorized by type. appData | Additional information attached to this stats.

 ## RemoteOutboundRtpStats